tristen/tablesort/README.md

 Tablesort relies on [Grunt](http://gruntjs.com) as its build tool.
 Simply run `grunt` to package code from any contributions you make to `src/tablesort.js` before submitting pull requests.

-## TODOs

-* Tests
-* Pass in an options object to:
-  - EventListener to rebuild the table in Ender.

 ## Licence

 MIT